Kgothatso-create/teamconnect/README.md

 ## Installation
 - Clone the repository to your local machine using the following command: git clone https://github.com/Kgothatso-create/teamconnect
 - Download zip folder
-- Navigate to the project directory: cd django_project
+- Navigate to the project directory: cd teamconnect
 - Install the required dependencies using a virtual environment

 ## Configuration